 Appealing Exam Results

 Candidates who fail the exam and were not satisfied with the results of a challenge (see above Challenges section) may appeal their results in writing within 30 days of receipt of the score report.
-Your appeal should be submitted to IHMM at email@example.com and be explicit that is an appeal to a prior challenge, and should include a thorough description of the reasons or circumstances that you feel your scores are incorrect.
+Your appeal should be submitted to IHMM at [email protected] and be explicit that is an appeal to a prior challenge, and should include a thorough description of the reasons or circumstances that you feel your scores are incorrect.
 IHMM will refer the appeal, along with all relevant information including the prior challenge and disposition of the challenge, to the Executive Director for disposition.
 A determination of your appeal will be communicated to you within 60 days.
-The determination of IHMM Executive Director shall be final.
+The determination of the IHMM Executive Director shall be final.

 A candidate may also appeal if he or she disagrees with the decision to no re-certify a certificant at the point of recertification (every 5 years).
 In such instances, the certificant must submit the appeal and the reasons for it to the IHMM Executive Director within 60 days.